pushkarkumarvats/Dapp/README.md

 # Dapp

+Developed a user-centric decentralized application (dApp) on the Ethereum Sepolia testnet, leveraging HTML, CSS, and JavaScript for frontend development.
+The dApp interfaces with a Solidity smart contract, providing a unique solution for mood management.
+Utilized Ethers.js library, MetaMask wallet, Remix IDE, Node.js, and Lite-Server to ensure seamless integration and interaction between the frontend website and the deployed smart contract.
+This application showcases the potential of blockchain technology in creating secure, decentralized solutions for mental health applications in the industry.

 This code is for a basic decentralized application (dApp) that interacts with a smart contract on the Ethereum blockchain.
 The smart contract has two functions: getMood and setMood.